xianqugithub/xianqugithub.github.io/_posts/2023-10-23-shopify-aws.md

 ## Architecture
 Even though cloud service providers have already significantly reduced the effort to create and maintain infrastructures, there are still a few key points to keep in mind when considering architectural scalability:
-1. Computation scalability: Computational resources need to be able to maintain a high service availability at scale.
+1. **Computation scalability**: Computational resources need to be able to maintain a high service availability at scale.
-2. Storage scalability: There should be a plenty amount of storage space to deal with all application data.
+2. **Storage scalability**: There should be a plenty amount of storage space to deal with all application data.
-3. Security: Security threats can counter all the efforts that devoted in previous resources.
+3. **Security: Security** threats can counter all the efforts that devoted in previous resources.
 One dominant example is Denial of Service (DDOS) attack where a malicious attacker can potentially occupy all the resources.
 Simply put, no one wants to have a service that can handle a high traffic but is vulnerable at the same time.

 To tackle these issues, we can utilize the following AWS tools:
 1. Computation scalability: